 At a lower level, the event trace can be modified by altering event timings, deleting existing events, inserting new events, and otherwise changing arbitrary event attributes relevant to the replay.
 Since all events carry absolute timestamps, the modification of a timestamp may necessitate modifying the timestamps of subsequent events.
-Modifying the end times of communication operations is not necessary because these times will be "measured" during the simulation, as we will see in Section 4.2.
-As preliminary model of a higher-level mechanism, we have implemented a few sample hypotheses, such as scaling regions or balancing regions among processes both globally and on a per-instance basis.
-Moreover, messages can be removed depending on their tag and whether their size exceeds or falls below a certain threshold.
-Further hypotheses, such as substituting communication operations or modifying message parameters, will be added as we gain more experience with application test cases.
+Modifying the end times of communication operations is not necessary because these times will be "measured" during the simulation, as we will see in Section IV-B. As a preliminary model of a higher-level mechanism, we have implemented a few sample transformations, such as scaling regions or balancing regions among processes both globally and on a per-instance basis.
+Further transformations, such as substituting communication operations or modifying message parameters, will be added as we gain more experience with application test cases.
 The use of a higher-level mechanism, which is currently accessible via a configuration file supplied as input to the simulator, has the advantage that consistency constraints ensuring the logical integrity of the trace (e.g., avoiding dangling messages sent without matching receive event) can be more easily enforced.

-Figure 2(a) shows an event trace generated from two MPI processes.
+Figure 2a shows an event trace generated from two MPI processes.
 After executing the functions foo() and bar() in a row, both processes engage in two message communications via matching pairs of MPI_Send() and MPI_Recv().
 Whereas the first time the message is sent from A to B, the second time the message is sent in the opposite direction.
 Apparently, function foo() exhibits an imbalance because process B spends less time in foo() than process A does.
 Function bar(), in contrast, is entirely balanced.
 The imbalance in foo() indirectly causes process B to wait for the message sent by A during the first communication, a situation also known as Late Sender.
 No wait state can be observed during the the second communication.

 Our obvious hypothesis is that the wait state in the first MPI_Recv() can be removed by balancing function foo() with expected benefits for the overall performance.
-Balancing foo() during trace transformation yields the trace shown in Figure 2(b), with the timestamps of events e_2 and e{12} being modified and the timestamps of all subsequent events adjusted accordingly.
+Balancing foo() during trace transformation yields the trace shown in Figure 2b, with the timestamps of events e_2 and e{12} being modified and the timestamps of all subsequent events adjusted accordingly.
 Of course, the lengths of the communication intervals now seem distorted because the MPI calls are simply shifted to the left or to the right without accounting for changes that would occur if the MPI calls were carried out under these new conditions.
 Note that the receive event of process A (e_9) now happens before the matching send event (e{19}), violating the causal event order.
 The task of rectifying this distortion is left to the actual simulation.

-4.2 Simulation
+B. Simulation

-As event traces model only a very restricted view of the application behavior, the simulator faces the challenge of having to approximate both computation and communication accurately enough
+As event traces model only a very restricted view of the application behavior, the simulator faces the challenge of having to approximate both computation and communication

-(a) Original trace where an unbalanced execution of foo() causes a Late Sender situation (receiver has to wait for the corresponding sender) in the first communication operation.
+(a) Original trace where an unbalanced execution of foo() causes a Late Sender situation (receiver has to wait for the corresponding sender) during the first message exchange.

-(b) Balancing region foo() during trace transformation modifies all subsequent timestamps to preserve temporal offsets.
+(b) Balancing region $f \circ \circ$ () during trace transformation modifies all subsequent timestamps to preserve temporal offsets.